mirklys/PDAC_Detection_forked/README.md

         └── ...
 ```

-The `pdac-likelihood.json` contains the likelihood scores for each patient.
-For exmaple:
+The `pdac-likelihood.json` contains the likelihood scores for each patient:
 ```
 {
     "filename1": 0.9965946078300476,